Jaw Surgery (Orthognathic Surgery)

 Corrective jaw surgery is an orthognathic procedure that is used to correct misalignment in one or both jaws that makes the lower and upper teeth not meet together correctly.
 It is an option for those with poor oral function resulting from genetic disorders, birth defects, or facial trauma.

-Orthodontic treatments typically are used before and after an oral and maxillofacial surgery.
+Orthodontic treatments typically are used before and after oral and maxillofacial surgery.
 In some cases, braces, anchoring devices, and other orthodontic therapies can eliminate the need for this corrective surgical procedure.

 The procedure requires the use of general anesthesia and a 2-4-day hospital stay.
 Although it has high success rates and is considered generally safe for good candidates, jaw surgery has various risks, including anesthesia side effects, poor cosmetic results, and permanent nerve damage.